-Claudia Padovani is a senior researcher in International Relation.
+Claudia Padovani is associate professor in Political Science and International Relations.
 She has been involved in international projects, including Mapping Global Media Policy, and conducts research on gender mainstreaming in media and ICT policies and communication governance.

 Also involved with the AGEMI project in Padova are Cristina Paulon (project platform and online educational infrastructure development), Sergio Canazza and Edoardo Micheloni (Resource Bank and digital application development), Francesca Helm (online educational module support) and Naila Pratelli (Resource Bank support).